 We needed to keep our brand heat high with the very volatile audience of Hugo Man, the iconic fragrance that inspire people to do things differently and play by their own rules.
 Seeing that music was the right playground to engage consumers, we introduced “Music Upside Down”, a project in which we collaborated with 3 artists and challenged them to cover 3 tracks in their own musical style.

 We drip-fed the content on the Hugo’s music page and offered the tracks as gifts with purchase through the release of a “music” Hugo Man limited edition.
 The campaign also included TV, print and OOH featuring our ambassador Jared Leto.

-BOSS Bottled Sport reflex challenge.
+BOSS Bottled Sport reflex challenge (Grey London)